Camp meeting returns to Morrison Campground for the 153rd year

-A revival of the revival opens on July 16 and will be the 153rd rendition of the Morrison Campground Camp Meeting will commence under the tabernacle off Morrison Campground Road.
+The 153rd rendition of the Morrison Campground Camp Meeting will commence July 16 under the tabernacle off Morrison Campground Road.

-The camp meeting revival is back after missing its annual summer schedule for the first time in over a century last year due to COVID-19.
-Board of Trustees Chairman Jordan Knight, a Rome attorney, said a number of folks did come out last year for informal services.
+The 10-day revival is back after skipping its summer schedule for the first time in over a century last year, due to COVID-19.
+Board of Trustees Chairman Jordan Knight, a Rome attorney, said a number of folks did come out in 2020 for informal services.

 The camp meeting started in 1868 when E.R.
 Morrison, a Scotsman, was converted in a brush arbor service and believed there should be a permanent place for camp meetings.
-He donated his farm and services take place very close to where his fam home used to be located.
+He donated his farm and the services take place very close to where his family home used to stand.

-This year, the camp meeting schedule plays out over ten days, beginning July 16 through July 25.

-Knight, who serves as chairman of the board of trustees for the event, recalls attending the camp meetings as a child and calls it a time to renew and energize his faith.
+Knight recalls attending the camp meetings as a child and said it is a time to renew and energize his faith.

-This year, the services will be led by Reverend Gil Watson of Rome First United Methodist Church; Rev. Matt Brooks from the Lifepoint Church in Albertville, Alabama; Rev. Mark Adams, First United Methodist Church of Albertville, Alabama; and Rev. Mikel Garrett of Dykes Creek Baptist Church in Rome.
+This year, the services will be led by Rev. Gil Watson of Rome First United Methodist Church; Rev. Matt Brooks from the Lifepoint Church in Albertville, Alabama; Rev. Mark Adams, First United Methodist Church of Albertville; and Rev. Mikel Garrett of Dykes Creek Baptist Church in Rome.

-Joseph Pethel, worship leader at the New Armuchee Baptist Church in Rome will lead the song services.
+Joseph Pethel, worship leader at New Armuchee Baptist Church in Rome, will lead the song services.

 Services will take place at 7:30 each night.
 Vacation Bible School programs will take place from 10:30 a.m. through noon weekdays July 19-23.

 The Salvation Army Auxiliary will provide a pinto beans and cornbread meal at 6 p.m.
-Saturday July 17, Sweet P's will bring the Sunday dinner with July 18 following the 11 a.m. service.
+July 17 and Sweet P's will bring the July 18 Sunday dinner following the 11 a.m. service.

 Chopz BBQ food truck will bring the meal one night, the Vamos Taco Food Truck will be on hand another evening and the Kona Ice Truck will be on hand another night.

-Ice cream night, featuring homemade ice cream will be offered following the Thursday night, July 22 services and a special youth night program is slated for Friday July, 23.
+Ice cream night, featuring homemade ice cream, will be offered following the July 22 evening services and a special youth night program is slated for July 23.

 Nic Snow, a Model graduate will lead the youth night services.